Time Windows: The Smart Way to Guide Your Child's Screen Habits

 Pick which apps are allowed during each window — just tap to add educational apps or family-approved entertainment.

 Set different rules for weekdays and weekends.
+Instagram Reels blocked on weekdays but allowed on Saturday?
+Easy.

 Adjust everything remotely from your phone, anytime.